 Northeast Indiana is intentional to collaborate.
 We improve what we already have and build new things.
 Above all, we continue to grow together.
 This growth not only benefits our region’s students, but it also provides you the talent you need to succeed.

 We are committed to improving the educational and career outcomes for children and adults throughout the region.
-Our goal is to increase the number of residents in Fort Wayne and the surrounding area with a high quality degree or credential to 60 percent by 2025.
-Learn more about the Big Goal Collaborative.
+Our goal is to increase the number of residents in Fort Wayne and the surrounding area with a high quality degree or credential to 60 percent by 2030.

 Today, economic development includes growing a talent pipeline to meet the needs of employers.
-That’s why we are working to reach the Big Goal, why we launched our talent initiative, and why we continue to educate our region’s students.
+That’s why we are working to reach our attainment goal, why we launched our talent initiative, and why we continue to educate our region’s students.

 Our regional leaders recognized the growing demand of employers for highly skilled workers, specifically in the defense and advanced manufacturing industries, and this grant was devised to jump-start the region’s talent pipeline to meet the needs of these industries.